-All you need to do is take a plastic zippered bag, fill it halfway with white vinegar and if you have extra strength white vinegar, even better, and then a fix it to your shower head and secure it with an elastic band.
+All you need to do is take a plastic zippered bag, fill it halfway with white vinegar (and if you have extra strength white vinegar, even better!) and then a fix it to your shower head and secure it with an elastic band.
 This might take a little bit of finagling depending on the kind of shower head that you have.
-If yours can be removed like mine take it right off and sit it in the bag of vinegar.
+If your shower head can be removed, like mine, take it right off and sit it in the bag of vinegar.
 Leave it overnight and remove it in the morning for a wonderful fresh shower with loads of pressure.

-The first thing to do is just to get a damp cloth, I use a general purpose microfiber cloth.
-Dampen with room temperature water, as cold water can actually hurt the plant.
-Then simply brush the leaves gently one by one to remove the dust.
+The first thing to do is just to get a damp cloth, I use a general purpose microfiber cloth, dampen it with room temperature water, then simply brush the leaves gently one by one to remove the dust.
 Now, this might sound like it takes a lot of work but it really only takes a minute.
 If it’s a smaller more detailed plant you can use a cotton swab or a paintbrush for dusting.

 Toilet Wall & Handle

-You guys might know that I have my own cleaning company which I started in 2006 and when I started that company, I did all of the cleaning myself.
-I learned a lot about life and toilets, in particular.
+You guys might know that I have my own cleaning company which I started back in 2006.
+When I started that company, I did all of the cleaning myself for the first little while.
+I learned a lot about life, and toilets.
 Up to that point I had only shared a bathroom with my sister so I had not yet learned about the value of cleaning the wall behind the toilet.
 Yes, men, I’m talking to you.